St. Nicholas Church, Louny

-The 1517 fire destroyed the nave and damaged the tower of the original church.
-Afterwards it was designed and rebuilt by royal architect Benedikt Rejt.
+In 1517, a fire destroyed the nave and damaged the tower of the original church.
+A new church was designed and rebuilt by royal architect Benedikt Rejt.
 After it was finished in 1538, it became one of the supreme pieces of Czech late Gothic.
 The temple has three naves, with external support system, round arches and pyramid-shaped turrets.

 Description

 The interior is dominated by woodcarved main altar.
 The altar was made during 1701–1706 by sculptor Jeroným Kohl with his apprentice František Preiss.
 In the end of 19th century when the church has undergone restorations by Josef Mocker and Kamil Hilbert.
 During that time, the painting the altar was considered but in the end it didn't come into realisation.
 The altar is divided into three parts – the main one in the middle and two lateral, "optically" divided by huge screw-shaped columns – each of the which is mastered by a painting on wood in the midsection.
 The carvings come to the stunning details – the altar contains tens of characters of the biblical teachings, angels and baroque decor.

 Two of the tall Gothic stained glass windows with religious motives were donated by local citizens and date to the restorations from the break of 19th and the 20th century; the others have decent, non-figurative content.